Governance and Management

 - Strengthen local, regional, national, and global networks of collaborative and interdependent UU congregations and communities.

-Within these Goals, the CUC Board focused attention on the following strategic priorities:
+Within these Goals, these are the strategic priorities:

-- Ensure sustainable revenue generation to continue the work of building vital Unitarian communities;
+- Ensure sound financial management, including sustainable revenue generation, to continue the work of building vital Unitarian communities;

 - Advance these social justice initiatives: